v6d-io/v6d/docs/notes/cloud-native/vineyard-operator.rst

     NAMESPACE      NAME                                    OPERATION     TYPE   STATE
     vineyard-job   dask-repartition-job2-bbf596bf4-985vc   repartition   dask

-At present, vineyard operator contains three pluggable drivers: `checkpoint`, `assembly`, and `repartition`.
-Next is a brief introduction of them.
+Currently, the vineyard operator includes three pluggable drivers: `checkpoint`, `assembly`, and `repartition`.
+The following sections provide a brief introduction to each of these drivers.

 Checkpoint
 ^^^^^^^^^^

-Now there are two kinds of checkpoint drivers in vineyard.
+Vineyard currently supports two types of checkpoint drivers:

-1. Active checkpoint - **Serialization**.
-Users can store data in temporary/persistent storage for checkpoint by the API (`vineyard.io.serialize/deserialize`). *Notice*, the serialization is triggered by the user in the application image, and the volume is also created by the user, so it's not managed by the vineyard operator.
+1. Active checkpoint - **Serialization**: Users can store data in temporary or persistent storage for checkpoint purposes using the API (`vineyard.io.serialize/deserialize`). *Note* that the serialization process is triggered by the user within the application image, and the volume is also created by the user.
+Therefore, it is not managed by the vineyard operator.

-2. Passive checkpoint - **Spill**.
-Now vineyard supports spilling data from memory to storage while the data is too large to be stored.
-There are two watermarks of spilling memory, the low watermark and the high watermark.
-When the data is larger than the high watermark, vineyardd will spill the extra data to the storage until it is at the low watermark.
+2. Passive checkpoint - **Spill**: Vineyard now supports spilling data from memory to storage when the data size exceeds the available memory capacity.
+There are two watermarks for memory
+   spilling: the low watermark and the high watermark.
+When the data size surpasses the high watermark, vineyardd will spill the excess data to storage until it reaches the low watermark.

 Triggering a checkpoint job
 """""""""""""""""""""""""""

-Now, the checkpoint driver(**Spill**) is configured in the `vineyardd` Custom Resource Definition (CRD).
-You could use the following yaml file to create a default vineyardd daemon server with spill mechanism:
+Now, the checkpoint driver (**Spill**) is configured within the `vineyardd` Custom Resource Definition (CRD).
+To create a default vineyardd daemon server with the spill mechanism enabled, use the following YAML file:

 .. note::